 And they are stealing the thunder from the millennials by displaying an entirely new set of behaviors and expectations.
-This is a generation born after 1997, who have just started their 20s.
+This is a generation born after 1997, that has just entered their 20s.
 Organizations, take note, or else they will wipe you off.

-GenZ has finally come of age and that too in a world that has rarely experienced so much change in such a span of time.
-Throughout their lives, Gen Z has been exposed to circumstances which are so varied that they have grown up to be a set of people completely different from their other generational counterparts.
-Be it political, technological, social or economical, everything has been moving at a dynamic speed, altering the realities of this generation.
-Organizations who are hoping to connect with this generation hence need to understand who they are, what they want and how they want it.
+GenZ has finally come of age and that too in a world that has rarely experienced so much change in such a short span of time.
+Throughout their lives, Gen Z has been exposed to circumstances that are so varied.
+They have grown up to be a set of people completely different from other generational counterparts.
+Be it political, technological, social or economical changes, everything has been moving at a dynamic speed, altering the realities of this generation.
+Organizations that are hoping to connect with this generation hence need to understand who they are, what they want and how they want it.

 Gen Z is very different from the millennials and this is because of the exceptional world that they have experienced growing up.
 Here are some of their unique traits that stand out:

 Gen Z does not know of a world where an answer cannot be found out instantly with the press of a button.
 The internet and mobile devices came around the same time they were born.
 This is unlike the millennials who saw the best of both worlds – a world without social media and internet and a world getting defined by it.
 By this logic, Gen Z are the true digital natives.
 They have grown up online and connected to a wide variety of information and even with their friends, businesses and any place they want to approach.
 They only know the way of instantly connecting with someone they want to talk to, be it anyone in any space.
 They prefer socializing online than in real life.

 The Entrepreneurial Streak